aZamuel/ROS2-VLA_Bridge/README.md

 * To pass on any display correctly one should also run
 xhost +local:docker
 on the host system.

+* Now you can start all nodes (when robot is available!):
+ros2 launch vla_client launch_all.launch.py robot_ip:=172.16.0.2 autostart:=true

-* Now you can start nodes (each In a new Terminal):
+* Manually start nodes with (each In a new Terminal):
 ros2 run vla_client vla_bridge_node
 ros2 run realsense2_camera realsense2_camera_node
 ros2 launch franka_bringup multimode_franka.launch.py robot_ip_1:=172.16.0.2

 ### ... open new Terminal in docker